 The Levellers: Radical Political Thought in the English Revolution Rachel Foxley , Manchester University Press, 2013, ISBN: 9780719089367; 304pp.
 Price: £70.00

-Certainly in my field of study a veritable historian’s war has existed for well over fifty years.
-While the battle lines maybe a little blurred at times when the smoke clears the debate has largely taken the form of an attack on any form of Marxist interpretation of historical events.
+Certainly, in my field of study, a veritable historian’s war has existed for well over fifty years.
+While the battle lines maybe a little blurred at times when the smoke clears the debate has mostly taken the form of an attack on any kind of Marxist interpretation of historical events.

-It is not in the scope of this review to examine the revisionist revolt whose origins can be traced all the way back to G R Elton but the central focus of this disparate group of historians has been to attack any Marxist conception of historical study.
-The downplaying of the Levellers role in the English revolution is a by-product of this attack.
+It is not within the scope of this review to examine the revisionist revolt whose origins can be traced all the way back to G R Elton, but the central focus of this disparate group of historians has been to attack any Marxist conception of the historical study.
+The downplaying of the Levellers role in the English Revolution is a by-product of this attack.

 As Rachel Foxley points out in her introductory chapter on ‘The Levellers and the historians’ ‘The revisionist historians who have rewritten the history of the seventeenth century have questioned almost every aspect of the historical reputation of the Levellers’ (p.
 3).

 It is open to question to what extent Foxley herself has adapted to this revisionist assault.
 One criticism of the book is her concentration on Leveller political theory to the detriment of their economic and social base.
 Foxley is in a historiographical sense part of the post-revisionist approach.

 However, she does insist that ‘revisionist treatments of the later 1640s cannot wipe out the contribution of the Levellers to the radicalisation of parliamentarian political thought’.